 The case at first seems open-and-shut; dad did it.
 Despite his brash reputation, Scorcher plays the odds and this is what the odds say, particularly in the wake of an economic collapse.
 But the clues don’t quite add up.
 They can’t find the knife; not all of the wounds could have been self-inflicted; neighbors say the Spains recently started acting strangely, but friends say they were the perfect family; the computer’s history and hard drive have been wiped; searchers find a roost where it seems a voyeur watched the family.
 Detectives Kennedy and Curran start unraveling the mystery of what causes a perfect, loving family to snap.

-Their inquiry receives a big break when Jenny Spain, but her answers only lead to more questions.
+Their inquiry receives a big break when Jenny Spain wakes up, but her answers only lead to more questions.

 Broken Harbor is narrated in first person from Mike Kennedy’s point of view.
 This device gives insight into his personality—that he likes to keep control, that he follows the rules, that he is competent in a way that rubs coworkers the wrong way—and provides grounds for plot twists when there are developments in the case he cannot control.
 Moreover, it lends weight to the blending of the two plot arcs playing out simultaneously, the case and the events of his youth in Broken Harbor that intrude upon the the narrative when his younger sister Dina, a young woman with a mental illness, makes demands on his time.